sergio-alves/RobotSimulator/README.md

 * Normal tile, the robot can walk on
 * Void tile, the void detectors will detected this kind of ground.
 The robot cannot walk on.
-* Wall tile, the long range subsonic detectors will detected this tiles.
+* Wall tile, the long range subsonic detectors will detect these tiles.
 The robot cannot go through.

 You can select the tile type to use for painting in the dropdown box selector, the last one in the right part of the interface.